The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Like Ollie, there are a few other human-grade dog food brands out there that can give your dog a diet as good as your own (if not better).

-Unlike Ollie, The Farmer’s Dog offers a pork recipe, but no lamb.
-However, it doesn’t have any treats or charitable donations, which Ollie does offer.
-However, The Farmer’s Dog does boast some of the most sustainable packaging.
+Unlike Ollie, The Farmer’s Dog does not offer a lamb recipe.
+It also doesn’t offer any treats or charitable donations.
+However, The Farmer’s Dog does boast some of the most sustainable packaging, and its personalized packaging is convenient if you’re feeding more than one dog.
 You can learn more in our The Farmer’s Dog review or our Farmer’s Dog vs Ollie comparison guide.

 Nom Nom also offers a pork recipe (no lamb), as well as microbiome gut health tests, and probiotics, so you can help your dog absorb more of their food’s nutrition.
 Check out our Nom Nom Dog Food review or our Nom Nom vs Ollie comparison guide to learn more.

 We Feed Raw operates similarly to Ollie, except it delivers raw, human-grade dog food for those who want to keep their pet on a raw diet.
+Raw diets can be complicated and messy if you’re building it yourself, so we like this service a lot.
 You can choose from six options, including beef, lamb, venison, chicken, turkey, and duck.
 Learn more in our We Feed Raw review.

 Just Food For Dogs offers fresh food for both dogs and cats.
 It also offers treats, supplements, prescription diets, and nutrient blends for homemade food.
 It is especially great if your dog has acute health issues that you need to account for in their diet.
 You can learn more in our Just Food For Dogs review or our Ollie vs Just Food For Dogs comparison.

-Sundays offers a convenient “low and slow” air-dried dog food that resembles a jerky treat.
+Sundays for Dogs doesn’t sell fresh food, but it offers a convenient “low and slow” air-dried dog food that resembles a jerky treat.
 This food’s standout quality is that there are no synthetic vitamins or minerals used in the food, unlike in Ollie’s baked food line.
 A wide variety of high-quality ingredients are purposefully used to ensure the food is nutritionally balanced and complete.
 We have been surprised that even our pickiest dogs have enjoyed Sundays.
 Check out our Sundays dog food review for this hassle-free food.

 Raised Right is similar to Sundays in that it obtains all necessary nutrients from real food ingredients—no added synthetic nutrients.
 However, unlike Sundays, Raised Right is fresh food.
 Raised Right is especially good for those looking for a high-protein dog food, since it includes about twice the average amount of protein.
 It’s a premium food with a premium price tag, but it delivers in quality.
 Read our Raised Right review for more information about this top-of-the-line food.